“I am prompt, passionate, and willing to listen.”

 - New York State Academy of Trial Lawyers

-Kristen serves as a member of the Le Moyne Green and G.O.L.D. committee.
+Kristen serves as a board member of the Fairport-Perinton Chamber of Commerce.
+She also serves as a member of the Le Moyne Green and G.O.L.D. committee.
 She previously volunteered at Roswell Park Comprehensive Cancer Center in Buffalo.
 Kristen previously volunteered as a student teacher at the Seymour Dual Language Academy in Syracuse, at the Cathedral Academy at Pompeii in Syracuse, and as a resident student teacher in Roseau, Dominica.

 Kristen assisted a University at Buffalo School of Law alumni in his research and preparation of What’s in a Name?
 That Which We Call Surrogate’s Court, an article that was published in the July/August 2016 edition of the New York State Bar Association Journal.